Gin-and-Miskatonic/libssh.rs/README.md

 SSH\_CHANNEL\_REQUEST\_ENV =5,
 SSH\_CHANNEL\_REQUEST\_SUBSYSTEM =6,
 SSH\_CHANNEL\_REQUEST\_WINDOW\_CHANGE =7,
-SSH_CHANNEL_REQUEST_X11 =8,
+SSH\_CHANNEL\_REQUEST\_X11 =8,

 That tells you what type of request is being made by the message.
-See [RFC 4250](https://tools.ietf.org/html/rfc4250#section-4.1.2) for
+See [RFC 4250](https://tools.ietf.org/html/rfc4250#section-4.1.2) for more information about these requests.

 #### get\_subtype
 -\> i32